maurice/yay-machine/docs/articles/why-yay-machine.md

 They have a vast matrix of features and concepts.
 They have so much documentation.

 But they take weeks to learn and months to master.

+It might be hard to find existing examples using the features you are interested in.
+And if you work on a project with other people and start using some new advanced features, your code may quickly become the thing that nobody else understands or wants to touch!

 They might only work with additional code-generation tools or IDE extensions; more complexity you don't need.